mozilla/mozjpeg/README-turbo.txt

 -- libjpeg: arithmetic coding

+-- libjpeg: In-memory source and destination managers See notes below.

 -- cjpeg: Separate quality settings for luminance and chrominance Note that the libpjeg v7+ API was extended to accommodate this feature only for convenience purposes.
 It has always been possible to implement this